verus-lang/verus/source/docs/bv_experiments/bit-vector-reference.md

 }
 ```

 We can also set two bits at once.
-First function proves that the second function behaves as desired.
+The second function below executes the operation, while the first funciton proves that that execution has the desired effect.
 ```
 #[verifier(bit_vector)]
 #[proof]